Italgas lifts spending to prepare gas grid for energy transition

-Italgas (IG.MI) pledged to spend more on its gas distribution network in Italy to prepare to transport hydrogen and renewable gas as the transition to cleaner fuels picks up pace.
+MILAN (Reuters) - Italgas pledged to spend more on its gas distribution network in Italy to prepare to transport hydrogen and renewable gas as the transition to cleaner fuels picks up pace.

 Italy’s biggest gas distributor said on Tuesday it would spend 7.9 billion euros ($9.6 billion) up to 2027 to upgrade and grow its core network, promising to cut greenhouse gas emissions by 30%.